 Act in good faith with their employees.

-The key rationale for this initiative is that the Government wants to support businesses and provide job security to employees through this unprecedented time.
+The key rationale for the initiatives was that the Government wanted to support businesses and provide job security to employees through this unprecedented time.

 We can assist with:

 Preparation for a future audit by MSD